 - Corrupt Corporate Executive: Of his company, which he uses to manipulate the political landscape.

 - Expy: Of both Warren Buffet and George Hearst, McRaney's character in Deadwood, right down to growing a beard midway through the second season he appears in.

 - Final Boss: Of the first season.
 He's the first opponent Frank faces who is as cunning and cynical, and who thinks as big as Frank does and is the last remaining obstacle to Frank joining the ticket as VP.

 - The Gloves Come Off: In the beginning he merely attempts to keep Frank in check.
-After Frank have thrown a wrench too many into his plans, he starts realizing what a ruthless and antagonistic man he is dealing with, he starts answering in kind.
+After Frank throws one wrench too many into his plans, he starts realizing what a ruthless and antagonistic man he is dealing with and starts answering in kind.
 It eventually comes to the point where Tusk gradually starts to loose sight of his original goal of protecting his business interests, and instead becomes more and more obsessed with publicly humiliating Frank and destroying his career.

 - Kick the Dog: His most viscerally blatant act of evil is when he casually crushes one of his pet birds in his hand.